b-lukaszuk/BS_wJ_eng/contents/matrix_multiplication.md

 sco(s)
 ```

-Compare it against Julia's built-in `*` operator (on some matrices of your
+Compare `multiply` against Julia's built-in `*` operator (on some matrices of
-choice) to ensure its correct functioning.
+your choice) to ensure its correct functioning.

 ## Solution {#sec:mat_multip_solution}